DISCLAIMER: The M*A*S*H characters are

 She practically pulled him down next to her.

-Hawkeye met his eyes, decided
+Hawkeye met his eyes and

-they were a little beady, more like Frank's than he'd realized at first.
-And he had that supercilious smile of Charles
+decided they were a little beady, more like Frank's than he'd realized at

-without any of Charles' good points--not that there were many.
-"Your fiancee was just telling me I've
+good points—not that there were many.
+"Your fiancée was just telling me

 Margaret's eyes went very

 wide.
-"That's not really what
+"That's not really what I—"

-should be, Doctor?"
+Doctor?"

 "We have a

-before he said, "Korea, I mean."
+history."
+Hawkeye let that hang before he said, "Korea, I mean."

-He knew he'd scored a
+He knew he'd scored a hit.
+Peter's

-hit.
-Peter's mouth tightened
+mouth tightened immediately.

 "But then you weren't

-the last orange segment in his mouth.
+there, were you, Pete?"
+He popped the last orange segment in his mouth.
+"Well,

+I have work to do.
 I'll give you two lovebirds some privacy."

 Margaret looked ready to kill

 him.
-Peter glanced at her and didn't
+Peter glanced at her and didn't seem any happier.

-"Toodle-oo."
-With a smile that Hawkeye knew was far too
+With a smile that Hawkeye knew was far too calculated, he left them alone.

 Margaret stared at the phone,

 willing it to ring.
-Peter had mentioned going
+Peter had mentioned going out for something to eat when he

-out for something to eat when he finished the paperwork he'd claimed to have
+finished the paperwork he'd claimed to have hanging

-have been done hours ago.
+over him.
+Paperwork that should have been done hours ago.

 "It's a funny